evan-dayy/sp24-cs5004-notes/Java-OOD-related/README.md

 - Then we have `protected`, which is almost the same as `protected-private` but it allows its subclasses outside the package have access to use this type of method;

-## final key word
+## `final` key word

 Same as what it suggests. `final` key word can apply to a class, a method, or a variable;

-- if it apply to a class, like `final Employee`, it suggests the class cannot be subclass;
+- if it applied to a class, like `final Employee`, it suggests the class cannot be subclass;

-- if it apply to a method, it suggests the method cannot be over written;
+- if it applied to a method, it suggests the method cannot be over written;

-- if it apply to a field, the field cannot be reassigned a value once initialized, and you must initialize it when you declare it;
+- if it applied to a field, the field cannot be reassigned a value once initialized, and you must initialize it when you declare it;

 ## `.equals` and `==`